 Gained at least 1000 hours of trade-related work experience* OR

 Achieved a passing grade in post-secondary trade-related classes from an educational institution accredited by a state education agency.
-A combination of 2- and 3-credit classes is allowed as long as the total amount of credits equals or exceeds 6 credits.
-One of these classes must be electrical in nature.
+A combination of 2- and 3-credit classes are allowed as long as the total amount of credits equals or exceeds 6 credits.
+One of these classes must be electrical.
+Click here for examples.

-Once you have met the above-listed terms, pick up a re-interview request form at the training center.
-Submit the form with your supporting documentation.
+Once you have met the above-listed terms, email firstname.lastname@example.org to request a re-interview form.
+Submit the form with your supporting documentation to the same email address.

 Supporting Documentation Needed: